Produce

 2

-Wash strawberries under cool running water just before eating or preparing.
+Wash strawberries gently under cool running water just before eating or preparing.
 Do not use soap or detergent.

 3